workflow4metabolomics/tool-bank-hmdb/README.txt

 cpan> install SOAP::Lite
 cpan>  install HTML::Template

-# libs pfem PERL : include the lib called pfem-perl in your PERL5LIB path.
-This lib is available in the ABIMS toolshed "Tool Dependency Packages" category.
+# libs pfem PERL : this lib were included in local.
+NO PATH TO CHANGE !!!
 use conf::conf  qw( :ALL ) ;
 use formats::csv  qw( :ALL ) ;
 --